Why A Personal VPN Is Essential Cybersecurity?

 Four out of five Americans use the Internet every day, including 97% of children under 18.
 Internet use is increasingly mobile, and a lot of it takes place on open networks.
 Regardless of how or where you go online, you need the protection a VPN offers.

 Personal VPN services help you browse the Internet anonymously and protect your private information online.
 Advanced encryption protocols prevent hackers and malicious websites from stealing your data.
 VPNs also mask your physical location, and they can even let you unlock content that isn’t normally available to you.

-Below are just a few of the reasons why you need a VPN in 2020, regardless of what you’re doing online.
+Below are just a few of the reasons why you need a personal VPN, regardless of what you’re doing online.

 Personal VPNs work by sending your stream through an open network to a remote VPN server.
 Here, your data is decrypted and you can browse the Internet normally from the VPN company’s data center.
 The geographic location of the VPN server is now where sites believe you’re accessing them from.

 What this means is that you can open your laptop in the UK and appear to be browsing from the United States.
 For a country that has recently blocked, of all things, the Philip Raby Porsche Dealership website, location spoofing can come in handy countless times.

 Depending on where users of streaming services live, they can get dramatically different offerings based on what shows and movies are licensed in their countries.
 The geographic flexibility of personal VPNs allows users in any location to view the content they pay for.

 One surprising benefit of using a VPN is connection speed.
 Since a VPN routes your traffic through a remote server and adds a level of encryption, it would make sense for speeds to decrease.
 However, you can still see serious improvement in your bitrate because of one sneaky issue: ISP throttling.

 Many ISPs, especially the ones that offer steep discounts, sell more bandwidth than they technically own.